softindex/uikernel/docs/docs/applying-filters.md

 {% endhighlight %}
 ---

-Now go ahead and type into the fields and see the grid data change.
+Now go ahead and type into the form fields and see the grid data change.